 Tips for the best walking-commute

 Before you start, it’s worth doing some research on the best route – there can be much nicer routes available than the one you would drive in on.
 Using quieter side streets or greenway paths as much as possible can really help to make your commute enjoyable.

-Using a route planner can take the stress out of figuring out the best route to take and help you to make the most of your walk.
-Here are some of the planners we would recommend:
+Using a route planner can take the stress out of figuring out the best route to take and help you make the most of your walk.

 Get the kit

 Over time you’ll figure out what works best for you but here are some of our top tips to help you get started: